Ahilan-1/cogniq-final/README.md

     cd cogniq-final
     ```

-2. Create a virtual environment:
+2. Create a virtual environment and activate it:

     ```bash
     python -m venv env